-The World Trade Center Bombing A Case of the Chickens Coming Home to Roost

-FEB 26, 1993

-by Aki Lumumba

-ter/ror/ism ...Use of terr especially the systematic use terror by a government [i.e.: U.S., South Africa, [i.e.: U.S., South Arrica,
+ter/ror/ism ...Use of terr especially the systematic use terror by a government [i.e.: U.S., South Africa, of

-Israel] or other authority against

-particular persons or groups

-[i.e.: indigenous people of the U.S.

-(native americans), Afrikan

-People at home and in the diaspora,

-Palestinians and other oppressed
+[i.e.: U.S., South AITICA, Israel] or other authority against. particular persons or groups [i.e.: indigenous people of the U.S. (native americans), Afrikan People at home and in the diaspora, Palestinians and other oppressed peoples).

-Historically, the U.S. of Amerikka by it's very deeds of systematic murdering, enslavement of people, covert and overt actions in overthrowing and destabilizing by it's very deeds or systematic murdering, enslavement of people, covert and overt actions in overthrowing and destabilizing governments has earned itself the infamous title of the "Real Terrorist."
-Therefore the surprise Terrorist."
-Therefore the surprise was not that an explosion took place in the World Trade Center but that similiar acts haven't occurred on a more frequent basis.
+Historically, the U.S. of Amerikkka by it's very deeds of systematic murdering, enslavement of people, covert and overt actions in overthrowing and destabilizing by it's very deeds of systematic murdering, enslavement of people, covert and overt actions in overthrowing and destabilizing governments has earned itself the infamous title of the "Real Terrorist."
+Therefore the surprise was not that an explosion took place Terrorist."
+Inerefore the surprise was not that an explosion took place in the World Trade Center but that similiar acts haven't occurred on a more frequent basis.

-One of the arguments against the W.T.C. action (even by some who
+One of the arguments against the W.T.C. action (even by some who by Aki Lumumba